elestio-examples/lemmy/README.md

 # Custom domain instructions (IMPORTANT)

-By default we setup a CNAME on elestio.app domain, but probably you will want yo have your own domain.
+By default we setup a CNAME on elestio.app domain, but probably you will want to have your own domain.

 ***Step1:*** add your domain in Elestio dashboard as explained here: